 Employer Supported Volunteering connects your team with the community you work in and provides a unique opportunity to build team dynamics and staff morale.

-With locations across Scotland, projects range from creating habitats such as ponds or wildlife meadows for threatened species, improving access to neglected public green spaces by building new paths and steps, learning traditional skills such as coppicing or hedgelaying, or creating spaces for communities to grow food.
+With locations across Scotland, projects range from creating habitats such as ponds or wildlife meadows for threatened species, improving access to neglected public green spaces by building new paths and steps, learning traditional skills such as hedgelaying, or creating spaces for communities to grow food.

 I really enjoyed the day, really felt a sense of achievement and giving something back. - Gabriel, RBS